We Run the Night: Chart performance

 "We Run the Night" debuted at number seven on the ARIA Singles Chart on 19 January 2012 serving as the highest debuting single of that week.
 It also became the first single from an Australian artist to debut within the top-ten in 2011.
 The following week, the song fell down three spots to number ten.
 In its fifth week on the chart, "We Run the Night" moved from number seven to number five, where it peaked.
-It was certified triple platinum by the Australian Recording Industry Association (ARIA), for selling 210,000 digital copies.
+It was certified sextuple platinum by the Australian Recording Industry Association (ARIA), for selling 420,000 equivalent unit.
 In New Zealand, "We Run the Night" debuted at number thirty on the NZ Top 40, on 12 March 2014.
 One week later, the recording made a big leap reaching its peak at number five, where it stayed for three non-consecutive weeks.
 It was certified platinum by Recorded Music NZ (RMNZ) for sales of 15,000 copies of the single.

 The RedOne remix peaked at number one on the US Billboard Hot Dance Songs chart.
 Brown became the first Australian recording artist to reach that spot since Kylie Minogue topped the chart with her song "Put Your Hands Up (If You Feel Love)".
 On the week of 7 April 2012, "We Run the Night" made its debut on the Billboard Hot 100 at number 99 and peaked at number 26.
 On the Mainstream Top 40 charts, "We Run the Night" completed the longest climb to the chart's upper half in fourteen years and the third-longest overall, after Edwin McCain's song "I'll Be" which took 22 weeks in 1998, and the Melissa Etheridge track "Come to My Window" taking 20 weeks in 1994.
 It also peaked at number 48 in Canada.
 As of September 2012, the song has sold 1,000,000 digital copies in the US.

 Robert Copsey from Digital Spy marveled at the single's worldwide commercial success, "The track - which has had over 18 million hits on YouTube - has already entered the charts all over the world, peaking at number five in Australia and number 26 on the Billboard Hot 100."